 As part of the transition assessment, the care coordinator will assess for risks related to the member's transition to the community.
 This will include assessing for known risks, documenting those risks and developing a mitigation plan for those risks.
-The transition assessment is completed in collaboration with the member and/or his or her representative and will also involve discussions with current caregivers in the nursing facility does not exceed nursing facility care.
-The member's care coordinator/care coordination team will explain to the person the member cost neutrality cap and notification process and obtain a signed acknowledgement of understanding by the member or his or her representative that a change in a member's needs or circumstances that would result in the cost neutrality cap being exceeded or that would result in the inability of Amerigroup to safely and effectively meet the member's needs in the community and within the cost neutrality cap may result in the member's disenrollment from CHOICES Group 2, in which case, Amerigroup will assist with transition to a more appropriate care delivery setting.
+The transition assessment is completed in collaboration with the member and/or their representative and will also involve discussions with current caregivers in the nursing facility.

+The member's care coordinator/care coordination team will also make a determination regarding whether the member's needs can be safely and effectively met in the community and at a cost that does not exceed nursing facility care.
+The member's care coordinator/care coordination team will explain to the person the member cost neutrality cap and notification process and obtain a signed acknowledgement of understanding by the member or their representative that a change in a member's needs or circumstances that would result in the cost neutrality cap being exceeded or that would result in the inability of Wellpoint to safely and effectively meet the member's needs in the community and within the cost neutrality cap may result in the member's disenrollment from CHOICES Group 2, in which case, Wellpoint will assist with transition to a more appropriate care delivery setting.